Search waiting | Matsusada Precision

 Searching...

-A battery is something that stores electrical energy.
-There are two types of batteries: rechargeable batteries and non-rechargeable batteries.
+A battery is an electrochemical device that stores electrical energy.
+Batteries are generally categorized into two types: primary batteries (non-rechargeable) and secondary batteries (rechargeable).

 Rechargeable batteries include lead-acid, nickel-metal hydride, lithium-ion, and all-solid-state batteries.
 Most batteries store charge through electrochemical reactions.
-Because they store a significant amount of chemical energy, misuse such as overcharging, overdischarging, short-circuiting, or physical damage can lead to hazardous situations like ignition or explosion.
+Since batteries store significant chemical energy, improper handling--such as overcharging, overdischarging, short-circuiting, or physical impact--can result in fire or explosion.

 Battery's symbol